Michael Spooner & Harriet Edquist (Editors) , RMIT Design Archive Journal, Vol 3 No. 1 2013

-Frederick Romberg: an architecture survey is a collaborative interdisciplinary project that has approached the RMIT Design Archive’s Frederick Romberg Collection with the intention of examining not only his architectural output, but the many ways in which the collection might be seen to work and have implications for contemporary discourse on design.
+Frederick Romberg: an architecture survey is a collaborative interdisciplinary project that has approached the RMIT Design Archive’s Frederick Romberg Collection with the intention of examining not only Romberg’s architectural output, but the ways which the collection might be seen to work and have implications for contemporary discourse on design.
 It has sought from the nuances of a collection – the frayed edges, the insistent folds – an active archive.

 Click the images below to view a PDF